Yadnyavalk/AI-SQL-Data-Analyst-Agent/README.md

 - Show the top 10 customers with the highest balance.
 - How many customers have exited?
 - Show the number of exited customers by geography.
+- Show the average balance of active members.
+- Which geography has the highest number of exited customers?

 ### 🍕